 There is little arguing about who did the damage if you have a clear document attached to the contract that spells out what is covered and what is not.
 The fee is often waived if the renter has insurance to cover the equipment while it is out on rent.

-Customers can expect to pay up to 14% of the daily, weekly or monthly rental rate for this peace of mind.
-Any fees collected by these charges can be used to pay for the damages or losses that occurred, or if none occurred than those fees are added to a general revenue stream.
+Customers can expect to pay up to 14% of the daily, weekly, or monthly rental rate for this peace of mind.
+Any fees collected by these charges can be used to pay for the damages or losses that occurred, or if none occurred then those fees are added to a general revenue stream.
 Keep in mind that LDW is not insurance, it is an agreement between the rental companies and renter that limits financial responsibility at times of loss or damage.

 What can you charge for?

 But what other additional fees should you be charging?
 Plenty!
 We have identified 10 areas that rental companies can look to add to their revenue stream.
 I will highlight some areas below, but to get more in-depth details, I invite you to download our free e-book.

 Sustainability is a critical issue internationally and one that comes with a cost.
 Disposing of hazardous materials such as lubricants, fuel, solvents and batteries is an expense to your business.